sitespeedio/chromedriver/README.md

 // launch chromedriver from path
 ```

-You can ovveride where you download the Chromedriver by setting *process.env.CHROMEDRIVER_BASE_URL*.
+You can override where you download the Chromedriver by setting *process.env.CHROMEDRIVER_BASE_URL*.